MichaelGaoZT/gaoziteng.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSc in Artificial Intelligence
+    - course: MSc in Mechanical Engineering
       institution: National University of Singapore
       year: 2023
     - course: B.Eng. in Mechatronic Engineering